clinion

 What is Generative AI?

-Generative AI, in simple terms, is a type of artificial intelligence that can create things on its own, like writing text, generating images, or even composing music.
+Generative AI, in simple terms, is a type of AI that can create things on its own, like writing text, generating images, or even composing music.
 It’s like having a computer program that can come up with new ideas and create content without human input.
-Generative AI learns from existing data and uses that knowledge to generate new and creative content, making it useful in various fields, from writing stories to designing artwork.
+Gen AI learns from existing data and uses that knowledge to generate new and creative content, making it useful in various fields, from writing stories to designing artwork.

 The Evolution of Generative AI